hasaniqbal777/coling-2025/_pages/faqs/general.md

 ### What will the acceptance rate be for the main track at COLING 2025?

 We cannot say now of course, since it depends on many factors, but we point to [the acceptance rates of past COLING conferences](https://aclweb.org/aclwiki/Conference_acceptance_rates) as a rough guide: around 30%.

-## Do the Limitations and Ethical Considerations sections count toward the 8-page limit for long papers (4-page limit for short papers)?

-No. The Limitations and Ethical Considerations sections do not count toward the page limit.
-They should be included at the end of the paper, after the conclusion and before the references, and can take up to one extra page.